 Flavor Intensity – 10 | Flavor Quality – 0 | True to Flavor – 7

-Wegmans has been plagued by the Lime Mint seltzer flavor.
+Wegmans has been plagued by the Lime Mint flavor.
 Do not be fooled – out of all the Wegmans sparkling water flavors, Lime Mint is by far the worst.

 You think, oh what a great flavor, it is probably similar to a mojito!
 False.
 It is very much unlike a mojito.
 This drink tastes like toothpaste spit.
 If you like to swallow your spearmint toothpaste after brushing your teeth, this drink is for you.
-This seltzer is a slap in the face from your dentist.
+This drink is a slap in the face from your dentist.

 20. Mixed Berry